 Now that you are ready to explore the islands, here’s a handpicked list of best things to do in Andaman.

-Water Activities to try in Andaman
+Best Water Activities In Andaman

-1. Snorkeling at North Bay & Elephant Beach
+1. Snorkeling, North Bay & Elephant Beach

 For those who haven’t tried snorkeling yet, this is your big chance.
 The water sport rightly stands on top of our list of best things to do in Andaman & Nicobar Islands.
 See the exquisite marine life and view the rarest corals as you go snorkeling at North Bay Island or Elephant Beach at Havelock Island.
 We suggest Havelock as the water here is much clearer as compared to North Bay.